marcguedon/WALL-E-Replica/README.md

 Here is the [link to my project webpage](http://thedraill.e-monsite.com/pages/projects/wall-e-replica.html).
 You will find information about the nomenclature, 3D printing and electronics.

+My goal was to add an automatic mode to WALL-E, but the Raspberry Pi isn't a powerful enough platform to run AI.
+So, there's an automatic mode that can be activated through the web interface, but it's still in early development.
+It's also extremely slow due to hardware limitations.

 ## Installation of the environment

 ### Installation of the OS